-Within the report each school is benchmarked against the National Sample which includes 88 collegiate campuses throughout the United States.
+Within the report each school is benchmarked against the National Sample which includes 74 collegiate campuses throughout the United States.
 Schools were classified into the following categories as gathered from the Integrated Postsecondary Education Data System (IPEDS): Carnegie Classification, Institutional Size, Control, Setting, and Affiliation.
-Schools were also classified into a Selectivity category gathered from Barron's Profiles of American Colleges 2015.
+Schools were also classified into a Selectivity category gathered from Barron's Profiles of American Colleges 2017.
 Along with the National Sample statistics, each institution was able to select four other benchmark groups for their reports.
-They could choose from any of the subgroups of the above categories, their MSL 2012 data (if applicable), coalition data (if applicable), comparative sample(s), and custom peer groups composed of at least three participating schools of their choice.
-If selected, the custom peer group is described on page 1-25 of Report Module 1 (Study Design and Methodology).
+They could choose from any of the subgroups of the above categories, their MSL 2015 data (if applicable), coalition data (if applicable), comparative sample(s), and custom peer groups composed of at least three participating schools of their choice.
+Custom benchmarking groups are described in the text of Modules 2 and 3.